artefactual/atom-docs/user-manual/data-templates/rad-template.rst

 **CSV Column** ``extentAndMedium``

-**RAD Rule** "At all levels record the extent of the unit being described by giving the number of physical units in arabic numerals and the specific material designation as instructed in subrule .5B in the chapter(s) dealing with the broad class(es) of material to which the unit being described belongs."
+**RAD Rule** "At all levels record the extent of the unit being described by giving the number of physical units in Arabic numerals and the specific material designation as instructed in subrule .5B in the chapter(s) dealing with the broad class(es) of material to which the unit being described belongs."
 (RAD 1.5B1) Include other physical details and dimensions as